The history of the flu virus

 The flu is a fascinating subject.
 Most Australians are exposed in one way or another.
 Whether you yourself have had the flu or you’ve seen a family member go through it, you are likely aware of its effects and the illness it can cause the vulnerable, such as children and the elderly.
 With the 2020 flu season almost upon us, we’ve pulled together some interesting facts about the flu vaccine and the history of the flu in Australia.

 The influenza virus was first isolated in 1933, giving rise to a new era in which all of humanity could be protected from one of the world’s most prolific killers.
-This breakthrough changed thinking about influenza, as previously the consensus was that the flu was caused by a bacterium known as Haemophilus Influenzae.
+This breakthrough changed thinking about influenza, as previously, the consensus was that the flu was caused by a bacterium known as Haemophilus influenzae.

 When was the flu vaccine invented?